bps-github7/Class_Generator/documentation/README.md

 * testing- what should the '-t' option do?
 * exporting- what should the '-e' option do?
 * default-package- what is it?
+* override the default-default package. where the program generates the package/files assuming no '--path' argument was provided.
+* Should the 'name' positional argument be mandatory by default? (only makes sense if they are generating packages)
+* ...

 # Command-line-mode:

-to use the command line, the following arguments are mandatory:
+To use the command line, interpret the main file 'filegenerator.py' as a module. __Note:__ the first argument 'name', the name of the default package is mandatory:

 -name: pass it in as a positional argument
 `python -m filegenerator.py 'my_cool_project'`